2024 Solar Incentives Guide for Oswego, IL - Tax Credits & Rebates

 EcoWatch's Oswego, IL Solar Incentives FAQs

-It's a smart idea to get in touch with your local Oswego solar installer to get an understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of Illinois, might have additional requirements.
+It's best to speak with your local Oswego solar installer for a better understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those given by the state of Illinois, may have additional requirements.

 When does the federal solar tax credit end?

-You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
-Make sure you discuss your plan with your local Oswego solar installation expert.
-They can help you as you plan for your project and give you an understanding of various incentives that you may or may not qualify for.
+You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
+Make sure you talk through your ideas with your local Oswego solar installation expert.
+They can help you as you plan for your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.